pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/SQLiteData.md

 ## Overview

-SQLiteData is a [fast](#Performance), lightweight replacement for SwiftData, supporting CloudKit synchronization (and even CloudKit sharing), that deploys all the way back to the iOS 13 generation of targets.
+SQLiteData is a [fast](#Performance), lightweight replacement for SwiftData, supporting CloudKit synchronization (and even CloudKit sharing), built on top of the popular [GRDB] library.

 @Row {
   @Column {